princesuman2004/FPGA-UART-PC-Communication/README.md

 # UART–PC Communication on ZCU104 via AXI UARTLite

-This project enables communication between a **ZCU104 FPGA board** and a **PC** over UART using the AXI UARTLite IP core.
-The system multiplies two 32-bit unsigned integers sent from the PC, computes the product on the FPGA, and returns a 64-bit result.
+This project enables communication between a **ZCU104 FPGA board** and a **PC** over UART using AXI UARTLite IP.
+The system multiplies two 32-bit integers sent from the PC, processes them on the FPGA, and returns a 64-bit result.

 ---